Yellowstone flooding forces 10,000 to leave national park

 “It was my sanctuary,” she said Tuesday.
 “Yesterday I was in shock.
 Today I’m just in intense sadness.”

-The Yellowstone River at Corwin Springs crested at 13.88 feet (4.2 meters) Monday, higher than the previous record of 11.5 feet (3.5 meters) set in 1918, according to the National Weather Service.
+The Yellowstone River at Corwin Springs crested at 13.88 feet (4.2 meters) Monday, higher than the previous record of 11.5 feet (3.5 meters) set in 1918, according the the National Weather Service.

 Yellowstone got 2.5 inches (6 centimeters) of rain Saturday, Sunday and into Monday.
 The Beartooth Mountains northeast of Yellowstone got as much as 4 inches (10 centimeters), according to the National Weather Service.